Backers of Oregon gun-safety measure hope for fall ballot

 “Let’s go across the nation, and go from grief and despair and mourning,” Knutson said.
 “We just need to take action.
 If people are afraid, if neighbors are being shot, if our children are in fear — if we don’t take action, what are we doing?”

 The initiative supporters need to deliver at least 112,080 registered voters’ signatures by the Friday deadline to get on the ballot, Knutson said.
-As of Thursday, the effort had 152,000 signatures in hand, he said.
+Proponents say they delivered 161,545 signatures.

 It would ban large capacity magazines over 10 rounds — except for current owners, law enforcement and the military — and require a permit to purchase any gun.
 The state police would create a firearms database.